filamerce/filament-translatable/README.md

 > Using `translatable()` method within `Translations` component is not needed.

 > [!IMPORTANT]
-> Take care to set diffrent names for each `Translations` component in multiple usage.
+> Take care to set different names for each `Translations` component in multiple usage.

 #### Setting the translatable locales for a particular fields